colin-mccarthy/tanzu_build/harbor.md

-# Install Harbor on K3s
+# Install Harbor on KinD

 Followed this blog